 J. A. Burger, Associate Professor, Forestry

 R. A. Rathfon, Lab Specialist, Forestry (Now Regional Extension Forester, Indiana Cooperative Extension Service)

 C. W. Conner, Extension Farm Management Agent, Southwest Virginia

-Reviewed by Kyle Peer, superintendent, Reynolds Homestead Forest Resources Research Center
+Reviewed by Kyle Peer, Extension Specialist, Christmas Trees, and Superintendent Reynolds Homestead Forest Resources Research Center

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
 Its programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.